ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 > [!IMPORTANT]
 > **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.
 Segments should be defined for all users in your organization.

-### View or edit existing segments

-1. To view all existing segments, use the `Get-OrganizationSegment` cmdlet.

-    You will see a list of segments and details for each, such as segment type, its UserGroupFilter value, who created or last modified it, GUID, and so on.

-    > [!TIP]
-    > Print or save your list of segments for reference later.
-For example, if you want to edit a segment, you will need to know its name or identify value (this is used with the Identity parameter).

-2. To edit a segment, use the `Set-OrganizationSegment` cmdlet with the Identity parameter and relevant details.
-Here's an example:

-    `Set-OrganizationSegment -Identity c96e0837-c232-4a8a-841e-ef45787d8fcd -UserGroupFilter "Department -eq 'HRDept'"`

-    In this example, for the segment that has the GUID *c96e0837-c232-4a8a-841e-ef45787d8fcd*, we are updating the department name to "HRDept".

-When you have finished defining or editing all segments for your organization, proceed to [define](#part-2-define-information-barrier-policies) (or [edit](#edit-or-remove-an-information-barrier-policy)) information barrier policies.

 ## Part 2: Define information barrier policies